ak-fasho/ak-gpt/README.md

 welcome welcome welcome

-# this is my pwa GPTapp. feel free to install! it's a fun cool personal assistant! lol
+# this is my pwa gpt app. feel free to install! it's a fun cool personal assistant!

 ## So about
 AK-GPT is a simple, lightweight, and accessible personal assistant powered by **OpenAI**.